 Please note that short-term partial closures owing to important events may occur.
 We apologize for any inconvenience.

 Guided tours in St Peter’s Cathedral can be conducted only by an authorized Cathedral guide.
-Guided tours in English, Italian and French can be booked by → e-mail DOMPLATZ 5 (Cathedral Information Center).
+Guided tours for groups up to 20 people in English, Italian and French can be booked by → e-mail DOMPLATZ 5 (Cathedral Information Center).

 The construction of the building